Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: block-encoding the rovibrational Hamiltonian

+\begin{remark} The (time and space) complexity of Step 1. is $O \( 2^n \)$.
+The complexities of Steps 2--4 are all $O \( n \cdot 2^n \)$.
+That is because the fast Walsh--Hadamard transform can be performed via $O \( n \cdot 2^n \)$ additions and Step 3 can be performed via sorting the absolute values of $\hat{f}$, taking $O \( n \cdot 2^n \)$ time, then applying a binary search to find $k_{f, \epsilon}$.
+The binary search would take $O \( \log_2 \( 2^n \) \) = O (n)$ rounds and each round we perform an increasingly sparser Walsh--Hadamard transform.
+Since spare Walsh--Hadamard transform, with sparsity $O \( 2^k \)$, for some $k < n$, can be performed in $O \( k (n - k) 2^k \)$ time, we get that the total time of this binary search is also $O \( n 2^n \)$. \end{remark}

-Note that the above construction can immediately be applied to create (approximate) diagonal unitaries and multiplexed rotations, as in eq.~\ref{eq:dSprase_modified_oracle}.
-The idea of using (truncated) Walsh-Hadamard transforms for (diagonal) unitary synthesis is not new; cf.~\cite{welch_efficient_2014,welch,Camps2022,sun_asymptotically_2023,Henderson2023,zylberman_efficient_2025}, in particular, \cite{zylberman_efficient_2025}*{Theorem IV.1.}.
+Note that the above construction can immediately be applied to create (approximate) diagonal unitaries and multiplexed rotations.
+The idea of using (truncated) Walsh--Hadamard transforms for (diagonal) unitary synthesis is not new; cf.~\cite{welch_efficient_2014,welch,Camps2022,sun_asymptotically_2023,Henderson2023,zylberman_efficient_2025}, in particular, \cite{zylberman_efficient_2025}*{Theorem IV.1.}.
 However, our usage is more adapted to efficient fault tolerant, more precisely, Clifford + T decomposition, as shown later in the paper.
-Other methods used Clifford + $T$ decompositions of single-qubit rotations for implementing the addition of the Walsh-Hadamard components.
+Other methods used Clifford + $T$ decompositions of single-qubit rotations for implementing the addition of the Walsh--Hadamard components.
 We found that our phase-kickback method yields better results, in terms of $T$ gate counts while resulting in only a modest, $O(\eta + d)$ increase in ancilla qubits.
 This is further amplified if diagonal unitaries are applied multiple times in an algorithm, as the $\QFT_{n + d} \ket{- 1}_{\eta + d}$ state can be reused.